-Welcome to the National Research Corporation "We're Listening" campaign manual.
-Whether you want to promote resident, patient, family, or employee experience measurement, My InnerView by National Research has designed the right campaign to help reach your goals.
-Many of National Research clients have utilized the "We're Listening" campaign to promote awareness and to significantly increase response rates.
+Welcome to the NRC Health "Share Your Experience" manual.
+Whether you want to promote resident, patient, family, or employee experience measurement, NRC Health has designed the right campaign to help reach your goals.
+Many NRC Health clients have utilized the Share Your Experience campaign to promote awareness and to significantly increase response rates and you can too!

-We've included many samples and examples for the "We're Listening" campaign, but we encourage you to be creative and design or name your own campaign to promote your programs.
-We'll be there to help you along the way.
+We have included examples of how to use the Share Your Experience campaign, but we encourage you to be creative and design your own campaign utilizing the editable files which have been provided.
+We are here to help answer any questions you may have.

-Goals
+Goals: